Mechatronics, Electronics & Robotics

 Program Expectations

-Teaching is accomplished by traditional lecture and demonstration in the classroom as well as using a hybrid format of computer based and web based instruction.
-Hands on laboratory exercises reinforce concepts covered in the courses and strengthen the concepts by adding real world troubleshooting, maintenance and repair exercises.
+Teaching is accomplished by traditional lectures and demonstrations in the classroom and by using a hybrid format of computer-based and web-based instruction.
+Hands-on laboratory exercises reinforce concepts covered in the courses and strengthen the concepts by adding real-world troubleshooting, maintenance, and repair exercises.

 Career Path